 Title 22 lists 40 specific uses allowed with disinfected tertiary recycled water (such as irrigating parks), 24 specific uses allowed with disinfected secondary recycled water (such as irrigating animal feed and other unprocessed crops), and seven specific uses allowed with undisinfected secondary recycled water (such industrial uses).

-Other allowed uses of the disinfected recycled water include: irrigation of food crops and residential landscaping, supply of recreational impoundments for unrestricted body-contact, air conditioning, commercial laundry, decorative fountains, and flushing toilets in commercial buildings.
+Other allowed uses of the disinfected recycled water include irrigation of food crops and residential landscaping, supply of recreational impoundments for unrestricted body contact, air conditioning, commercial laundry, decorative fountains, and flushing toilets in commercial buildings.

 As part of its long-term planning, the state of California aims to:

-- “Increase the use of recycled water over 2002 levels by at least one million acre feet per year by 2020 and by at least two million acre feet a year by 2030.
+- Increase the use of recycled water over 2002 levels by at least 1 million acre-feet per year by 2020, and by at least 2 million acre-feet a year by 2030.

-- Increase the use of stormwater over use in 2007 by at least 500,000 acre feet a year by 2020 and by at least one million acre feet a year by 2030.”
+- Increase the use of stormwater over 2007 levels by at least 500,000 acre-feet a year by 2020, and by at least 1 million acre-feet a year by 2030.